EybertMacedo/InnovaSoft/README.md

     <img src="frontend/public/innovasoft_logo.jpg" alt="InnovaSoft Logo" width="200">
 </div>

- **InnovaSoft** is a high-performance, modern landing page designed for a forward-thinking software development agency specializing in Enterprise AI and tailor-made software solutions.
+ **InnovaSoft-landing** is a high-performance, modern landing page designed for a forward-thinking software development agency specializing in Enterprise AI and tailor-made software solutions.
 Built with a focus on aesthetics, performance, and user experience, it features a sleek glassmorphism design and a robust, secure backend for client communications.

 ## Tech Stack